Exlll/ConfigLib/docs/tutorial.md

 }
 ```

-`ConfigurationElement`s must have a no-args constructor which is to create
+`ConfigurationElement`s must have a no-args constructor which is used to create
 instances of a given element.
-If the no-args constructor is a valid constructor
-for your program, it must initialize the fields to some non-`null` value.

 #### 7. Add `usersByName`